evanlucas/node-launchctl/README.md

 [![NPM](https://nodei.co/npm/launchctl.png?downloads=true)](https://nodei.co/npm/launchctl/)

-## It has been tested with the following version:
+## It has been tested with the following versions:

 - 0.8.26
 - 0.10.x